gristlabs/grist-core/README.md

-GRIST_SESSION_SECRET | a key used to encode sessions GRIST_FORCE_LOGIN    | when set to 'true' disables anonymous access GRIST_SINGLE_ORG | set to an org "domain" to pin client to that org GRIST_HELP_CENTER | set the help center link ref GRIST_SUPPORT_ANON | if set to 'true', show UI for anonymous access (not shown by default) GRIST_SUPPORT_EMAIL | if set, give a user with the specified email support powers.
+GRIST_SESSION_SECRET | a key used to encode sessions GRIST_FORCE_LOGIN    | when set to 'true' disables anonymous access GRIST_SINGLE_ORG | set to an org "domain" to pin client to that org GRIST_TEMPLATE_ORG | set to an org "domain" to show public docs from that org GRIST_HELP_CENTER | set the help center link ref GRIST_SUPPORT_ANON | if set to 'true', show UI for anonymous access (not shown by default) GRIST_SUPPORT_EMAIL | if set, give a user with the specified email support powers.
 The main extra power is the ability to share sites, workspaces, and docs with all users in a listed way.